 Next thing: it generally happens that the alveolar pressure eventually does equal that pressure represented by the top of the square waveform (towards the end of expiration), therefore we assume it to be true that PC = Pplat.
-And because of this assumption that mostly holds true, some machines don't let us do inspiratory holds in pressure control ventilation, as the data gleaned from the test just wouldn't provide any additional information.
+And because of this assumption that mostly holds true, it's OK that some machines don't let us do inspiratory holds in pressure control ventilation, as the data gleaned from the test just wouldn't provide any additional information.
 And also because the primary reason we want the Pplat (in volume control) is to rule out high alveolar pressures (to ensure the safety and wellbeing of the alveoli); in pressure control if Pplat doesn't match pressure control it's because true Pplat is less that the pressure control (which is a bummer, but not a safety concern for the alveoli).

-Now the mechanism of it all is that it takes time for the alveolar pressure to rise up to match the pressure going into the system.
+Now the mechanism of it all is that it takes time for the alveolar pressure to rise up to match the pressure going into the system?
 Even though we start with a high pressure at the machine end of the system, it may take some time for that pressure to equalize down to the alveoli.
 If our I-time isn't long enough to allow that to happen, the alveolar pressure (or plateau pressure) may not ever get up to the level we have dialed in for pressure control.
 We work around that in volume control by performing an inspiratory hold and waiting for as long as we need to in order to see that pressure even out.
 We don't always do that in pressure control because, as we said just a moment ago, the plateau pressure won't be above our pressure control value and so there isn't so much of a safety concern.

-But if we wanted to know a little more about what's going on in the alveoli and we can't do an I-hold on our machine in pressure control, we can get a partial picture of things by looking at flow.
+our machine in pressure control, we can get a partial picture of things by looking at flow.
 No need for us to get in to the specifics of flow at this point, but recognize that flow is a measure of how fast we are pushing air in to the system in order to give a breath and that pressure control breaths start with a higher flow and then dial down to zero flow throughout the breath.
 While it may be hard to see with quantitative values on your machine (unless you can view waveforms, which are discussed in the Appendix), if flow doesn't get down to zero before the breath cycles off, then we can consider that the pressure in the alveoli may not have made it up to the level we put in on the front end: